-- [1 The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci.] - [2 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.] - [3 The critical low-flow for Segments 1808, 1813, and 1817 is calculated according to §307.8(a)(2)(B) of this title.] - The critical low-flow for Segments 1811 and 1814 is calculated according to §307.8(a)(2)(A) of this title. - Segment 1811 is assigned a temperature criterion of 78°F from the Landa Lake Park Dam immediately upstream of Landa Park Drive upstream to Klingemann Street in New Braunfels in Comal County (excludes the western channel at Spring Island, the eastern channel at Pecan Island, and Blieders Creek arm of Landa Lake upstream of the springs in the upper spring run reach). - Segment 1814 is assigned a temperature criterion of 78°F from the confluence with Sessom's Creek approximately 1.5 km (0.9 mi) upstream of Rio Vista Dam upstream to a point 0.7 km (0.4 mi) upstream of Loop 82 in San Marcos in Hays County (excludes the slough arm of Spring Lake).
+- The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci. - The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer. - [2 [3 [4 The critical low-flow is calculated according to §307.8(a)(2)(B) of this title.] - The critical low-flow is calculated according to §307.8(a)(2)(A) of this title.] - A temperature criterion of 78°F applies from the Landa Lake Park Dam immediately upstream of Landa Park Drive upstream to Klingemann Street in New Braunfels in Comal County (excludes the western channel at Spring Island, the eastern channel at Pecan Island, and Blieders Creek arm of Landa Lake upstream of the springs in the upper spring run reach). - A temperature criterion of 78°F applies from the confluence with Sessom's Creek approximately 1.5 km (0.9 mi) upstream of Rio Vista Dam upstream to a point 0.7 km (0.4 mi) upstream of Loop 82 in San Marcos in Hays County (excludes the slough arm of Spring Lake).